ranukund/oneCCL/man/OneCCL.md

 ## CCL_SYCL_ALLGATHERV_SCALEOUT_THRESHOLD

 Specify the threshold for the scaleout algorithm in allgatherv.

-Set the threshold in bytes to specify the max message size for the sycl scaleout phase of the allgatherv collective.
-Default value is 1048576.
+Set the threshold in bytes to specify the scaleout algorithm in the allgatherv collective.
+Default value is 1048576. &quot;&lt;value&gt;&quot;&quot; : &quot;&gt;=0&quot;

 ## CCL_SYCL_ALLREDUCE_TMP_BUF